 - Processing pads comprising compacted earth to achieve low permeability (1x10-9 m/s) to control leachate generated from the composting process.
-Processing pads have been designed to capture runoffs from the site in excess of the minimum EPL requirement (i.e. 4% Annual Exceedance Probability - AEP - 24-hour storm event). - Leachate dams collect leachate from the processing pads.
-The leachate dams have been designed in accordance with AS 3798-2007 Guidance on Earthworks for Commercial and Residential Development.
+Processing pads have been designed to capture runoffs from the site in excess of the minimum EPL requirement (i.e. 4% Annual Exceedance Probability - AEP - 24-hour storm event). - In June 2024 there was an incident at the western leachate dam whereby a fissure to the base of the basin saw leachate discharge vertically into the substrate.
+This dam has been taken off-line until such time as rectification works to the base are complete.
+Diversion swales have been established to divert water from the western pad to the eastern pad, then into the eastern dam.
+This dam has been designed in accordance with AS 379-2007 Guidance on Earthworks for Commercial and Residential Development.
 It has been engineered to achieve low permeability.
-The leachate dam has enough storage volume to capture runoffs up to the 1% AEP, 24-hour storm event without any uncontrolled discharges off-site.
-In an exceedingly rare event, overflown water from the leachate dam is captured in the stormwater discharge and infiltration area (Fifteen50, Aug 2019). - Rock drains/channels connecting the processing pads to the leachate dam, and the leachate dam to the stormwater basin (to provide a spillway in an of overflow event).
+Even with the western dam off-line, it is not anticipated that there will be any uncontrolled discharges due to the reuse of leachate water on site (approx. 164,286L/day (Fifteen50a, Aug 2019)).
+In the exceedingly rare event that there is an uncontrolled discharge, overflow water will be captured in the lower basin. - Rock drains/channels connecting the processing pads to the leachate dam, and the leachate dam to the stormwater basin (to provide a spillway in an of overflow event).
 The channels have enough design capacity to discharge the peak flow during a 1% AEP, 24-hour storm event (Fifteen50, Aug 2019). - Stormwater (clean water) diversion and sediment bunds located around the processing pads. - Stormwater (clean water) diversion located along the western side of the site, directing water to surrounding land. - Diversion wall and channel directing stormwater from the eastern side of the site into the stormwater basin.